baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 ## Introduction

 In this tutorial, we'll walk through the process of developing the first Hub VNet for a private AKS environment using Pulumi.

 This guide is designed to be accessible even if you're new to Azure or Pulumi, so we'll explain each step in detail.

 Security is our top priority.
-As we create our resources, we'll focus on optimizing security while keeping Azure costs reasonable.
-We'll explore how to set up network policies, firewalls, and encryption to protect our environment without exceeding our budget.
+We'll focus on optimizing security to set up network policies, firewalls, and encryption to protect our environment while still keeping Azure costs reasonable.

 ---